iree-org/iree/docs/website/docs/deployment-configurations/bare-metal.md

 `static_library_loader`.

 By default, the demo targets the host machine when compiling.
-To produce a bare-metal compatible model, run `iree-translate` as in the previous example and add the additional `-iree-llvm-static-library-output-path=` flag to specify the static library destination.
+To produce a bare-metal compatible model, run `iree-compile` as in the previous example and add the additional `-iree-llvm-static-library-output-path=` flag to specify the static library destination.
 This will produce a `.h\.o` file to link directly into the target application.